 To minutely adjust the shooting angle away from 90°, just place a piece of blue tape at the appropriate end of the shooting board fence.
 Realize too, that the angle can be adjusted with phenomenal precision by slightly altering the position of the tape.

-Of course, this is done empirically, but for some mathematical fun, note that a .003″ thick tape placed at the end of a 7″ fence will change the angle .025° from 90°, and moving it to the 6″ position will adjust that angle by .004°.
+Of course, this is done empirically, but for some mathematical fun, note that a .003″ thick tape placed at the end of a 7″ fence will change the angle .025° from 90°, and moving it to the 6″ position will adjust that new angle, in turn, by .004°.
 Using a .001″ plane shaving would create an initial adjustment of .008° from 90°.
 Shims are magic!

 3- Hold the plane like you mean it